 Reduced taxation applies to unused long service leave attributable to service up to 15 August 1978.

 B5 CGT exemption on the sale of a small business at retirement

-Capital gains arising from the sale of active small business assets are exempt from CGT, up to a maximum lifetime limit of $500,000, where the proceeds of the sale are used for retirement.
+Capital gains arising from the sale of active small business assets are exempt from capital gains tax, up to a lifetime limit of $500,000, where the proceeds of the sale are used for retirement.

 B7 Small business 15 year retirement CGT exemption

-Capital gains arising from the disposal of active small business assets that have been held continuously for 15 years by an individual are exempt from CGT.
-This exemption is only available if the individual disposes of the assets to retire, as a result of reaching age 55 or more, or becoming incapactitated.
+Capital gains arising from the disposal of active small business assets that have been held continuously for 15 years are exempt from capital gains tax.
+This exemption is only available if the taxpayer retires, having reached the age of 55 or is permanently incapacitated.

-B8 CGT rollover relief for Approved Deposit Fund and superannuation funds
+B8 CGT roll-over relief for changes to trust deeds of Approved Deposit Fund and superannuation funds

 A tax offset for savings was introduced in 1998, to a value in 1998-99 of 7.5 per cent of undeducted superannuation contributions and/or net personal income from savings and investment, with a maximum rebate of $225.
 The rebate applied only to that one tax year.